Welcome to Bankr

 Bankr

-• …collects all your bank transactions on your chart of accounts using a CLI.
-The collection of the transactions is performed via CSV export from your bank accounts.
+• …collects all your bank transactions or entries of your chart of accounts using a CLI.
+The entries are collected via CSV export from your bank accounts.

-• …categorizes the transactions using a simple filter mechanism for repeated bookings.
-One-time transactions can be categorized by hand.
+• …categorizes the entries using a simple filter mechanism for repeated bookings.
+One-time entries can be categorized manually.

-• …allows to add, edit and delete bank transactions by hand.
+• …allows to add, edit and delete bank transactions or entries manually.

 • …shows, finally, plots and statistics on the Book within the CLI or your web browser.